Sumatran tiger

 Sumatran tiger Panthera tigris sumatrae: Even though the Sumatran is the smallest tiger subspecies, it’s still a pretty big cat.
 Imagine a tiger the same length as a school cafeteria table!
 Its orange coat is darker than other subspecies, as it is native to dark jungle habitat on the island of Sumatra; the sides of the face have longer fur, perhaps as protection against jungle plants.
 Sumatran tigers are critically endangered, and scientists estimate that only 400–600 remain in their native ecosystems.

-Tigers are seldom far from a water source; there are Bengal tigers that live in wet mangrove forests along the Ganges River in India.
+Tigers are seldom far from a water source.
 Excellent and powerful swimmers, tigers are often found during the day relaxing or waiting to ambush prey in ponds, streams, and rivers.
-They seek out water to swim while most cats avoid it.
+They seek out water to swim while most other cats avoid it.
 Tigers even have partially webbed toes and aren’t discouraged by a river if there is prey on the other side.

 A tiger’s front paws are large and strong to bring down prey.
-The claws can be pulled inside while the tiger walks, which helps keep the claws sharp.
+Their claws can be pulled inside while the tiger walks, which helps keep them sharp.
 Tigers also use their claws to mark their territory by scratching on trees.
-Conveniently, this also sharpens the claws.
+Conveniently, this also sharpens their claws.

-At the San Diego Zoo and the San Diego Zoo Safari Park, the tigers are fed a specialized carnivore diet, carcasses, and large bones.
+At the San Diego Zoo and the San Diego Zoo Safari Park, tigers eat whole prey, a variety of meat, and large bones as part of their comprehensive nutrition and wellness.

 FAMILY LIFE

-Going it alone: Tigers are generally solitary cats, unless a female is caring for her cubs, and maintain a home range that can be several square miles, depending on habitat and the amount of prey available; males tend to have larger territories than the females.
-The Siberian tiger has the largest range (more than 4,000 square miles or 10,000 square kilometers have been recorded) as food is scarcer, so the tiger has to travel farther to secure a meal.
+Going it alone: Tigers are generally solitary cats, unless a female is caring for her cubs, and maintain a home range that can be several square miles, depending on habitat and the amount of prey available; males tend to have larger territories than females.
+Siberian tigers have the largest range (more than 4,000 square miles or 10,000 square kilometers have been recorded) as food is scarcer, so they have to travel farther to secure a meal.
 Some tigers defend their territory from other tigers while others often share their range.

-A female tiger in estrus leaves urine “messages” on trees and other places to let males know of her reproductive status.
+A female tiger in estrus leaves urine “messages” on trees and other places to let males know her reproductive status.
 Through loud moaning calls, a male and female can find each other for breeding and may stay together for a few days before going their separate ways.
 Tiger cubs are born small and helpless, but the mother must leave them alone while she hunts.
 A female can have a litter of up to seven cubs every two years.
 Typically, she cannot kill enough prey to feed so many hungry cubs, so usually only two cubs survive.
-At eight weeks old, cubs join their mother when hunting, and at six months they are ready to learn how to kill cattle, deer, and pigs.
+Up to half of tiger cubs do not survive their first year, succumbing to starvation, disease, competition for prey, accidents, and injuries while hunting.
+They begin to hunt when they’re very young—joining their mother at just eight weeks old, and then learning how to kill cattle, deer, and pigs at six months old.

 Tiger cubs

-Although not as social as lions, tigers vocalize more frequently and have a wide range of vocalizations, including roars, grunts, hisses, and chuffles.
-A roar is made when challenging other tigers at long range, defending a meal, or attracting a breeding partner; a chuffle is a friendly greeting, usually used between a mother and her cubs.
+Although not as social as lions, tigers vocalize more frequently and have a wide range of vocalizations, including roars, grunts, hisses, and chuffs.
+Tigers roar when challenging other tigers at long range, defending a meal, or attracting a breeding partner; a chuff indicates a friendly greeting, usually used between a mother and her cubs.
 Other forms of tiger communication include spraying urine, leaving piles of feces where they can be seen, and clawing trees or the ground—all to say “this area is mine!”

 AT THE ZOO